Training agencies may arrange placements with employers (placement hosts) to give unpaid trainees work skills and experience.

-The timing of, and restrictions on, the cancellation of application coverage or deemed employer status may affect the date a trainee's coverage with the training agency stops.
-See 12-01-02, Employer by Application for policy on the cancellation of coverage by application.
+The timing of, and restrictions on, the cancellation of by application coverage or deemed employer status may affect the date a trainee's coverage with the training agency stops.
+For more information on the cancellation of by application coverage, see 12-01-02, Employer by Application.

 A training agency may cancel its status as a trainee's deemed employer by providing written notice to the WSIB.
 The cancellation will take effect 120 days from the date the WSIB receives the written notice.

-When a non-compulsorily covered training agency cancels coverage for both its regular workers and its trainees, coverage will be cancelled for its regular workers effective the last day of the month in which the WSIB receives a certified cheque for the full payment of the departure premium.
+When a non-mandatorily covered training agency cancels coverage for both its regular workers and its trainees, coverage will be cancelled for its regular workers effective the date the WSIB receives the request for cancellation.

 The cancellation of coverage for its trainees will take effect when the placement ends or when the 120-day period after notification ends, whichever happens first.

-The training agency that has a placement that continues beyond the date its application coverage ends for its regular workers is required
+The training agency that has a placement that continues beyond the date its by application coverage ends for its regular workers is required:

 - to inform the WSIB that trainees continue to be on placement, and

-- to provide coverage for the trainee even though its application coverage has ended.
+- to provide coverage for the trainee even though its by application coverage has ended.

-A non-compulsorily covered training agency with trainees but no workers may simultaneously cancel both its application coverage and its status as the trainees' employer.
+A non-mandatorily covered training agency with trainees but no workers may simultaneously cancel both its by application coverage and its status as the trainees' employer.
 The cancellations take effect 120 days after the date the WSIB receives written notice from the training agency.